 It was the best wine Giamani had tasted in Spain since he left his native Sicily.
 And in the best of company.
-He heard sing his host sing 'Facetta Nera', the 1935 tune about liberating Ethiopian women by giving them a new Italian king, with an accent that sounded a bit different than expected.
+He heard his host sing 'Facetta Nera', the 1935 tune about liberating Ethiopian women by giving them a new Italian king, with an accent that sounded a bit different than expected.
 But then again, with wine, any strange accent become familiar, and native to the listener.
-The duo sang out in harmony the tune which cajoled then inspired so many adventure seeking girl seeking boys to become accomplished women owning men louder and more off key with each toast to Il Duce and a new Italian Empire that would last longer than Rome's did, and with less trouble from upstart inferior races and freedom fighters.
+The duo sang out in harmony the tune which cajoled then inspired so many adventure and girl seeking boys to become accomplished men in the service of the new Italian Empire that would last longer than Rome's did, and with less trouble from upstart inferior races and freedom fighters.

-By the fifth chorus, Enrico closed his eyes and fainting into a blissful sleep, falling onto the lap of his drinking and operatic companion.
+By the fifth chorus, Enrico closed his eyes and fainted into a blissful sleep, falling onto the lap of his drinking and operatic companion.
 The door was suddenly opened up from the outside.
 Bright light shone into Josepi's face.
 He addressed the silhouette of a tall man who stood at the doorway.